Industry News

 Paint prices have also gone up as manufacturers contend with the rising cost of raw materials and transportation costs.

-Beside the rising construction costs in Kenya, local builders are also facing a shortage of raw materials due to supply disruption.
+Besides the rising construction costs in Kenya, local builders are also facing a shortage of raw materials due to supply disruption.

-“Now because of the war in Ukraine there is shortage of coal (and) the prices have gone up across the globe,” says Devki Group chairman Narendra Raval.
+“Now because of the war in Ukraine there is a shortage of coal (and) the prices have gone up across the globe,” says Devki Group chairman Narendra Raval.

 Coal is a key source of energy in cement production.
-It is often used to fuel high-temperature kilns that heat the raw materials of calcium carbonate, silica, iron oxide and alumina to a partial melt at 1450°C, turning them into clinker.
+It is often used to fuel high-temperature kilns that heat the raw materials of calcium carbonate, silica, iron oxide, and alumina to a partial melt at 1450°C, turning them into clinker.

-According to Mr Raval, clinker manufacturing has been hit in a way that supply cannot match up to demand, views that have been supported by Savannah Cement managing director Samson Shivina who says there are challenges in the local production of clinker.
+According to Mr Raval, clinker manufacturing has been hit in a way that supply cannot match demand, views that have been supported by Savannah Cement managing director Samson Shivina who says there are challenges in the local production of clinker.

-“This shortfall in locally produced clinker has necessitated local manufacturers to reorganise their supply chains to enable them augment with imported clinker to address the gap in the market,” Mr Shivina said.
+“This shortfall in locally produced clinker has necessitated local manufacturers to reorganise their supply chains to enable them to augment with imported clinker to address the gap in the market,” Mr Shivina said.

 The rising inflationary trend of key raw materials is expected to stay in the next few months, making it difficult for developers to launch affordable housing projects since raising prices in this extremely cost-sensitive segment is difficult.